 - Paying directly to a super fund using their online payment services (not available for all super funds)

-You must make payments at least on quarterly basis by the following due dates:
+You must pay Super Guarantee obligations to your employees’ superfunds at least on quarterly basis by the following due dates:

 - For the period 1 July to 30 September – by 28 October

 - For the period 1 October – 31 December – by 28 January

 - For the period 1 January – 31 March – by 28 April

 - For the period 1 April – 30 June – by 28 July